 Practice is key to improving in any endeavour, and especially so when learning to draw.
 With this in mind, I have provided extensive set of FREE pen and ink drawing templates below that can be downloaded as a single PDF file and used to practice drawing.
 Each template is sized 7 by 5 inch with one per page in PDF.
 You can find further pen and ink drawing templates in pen and ink drawing tutorials and easy pen and ink drawings page.

 Click here to download the finished drawings as a PDF file that you can use for reference.

-Following are the kind of strokes used in these templates and suggestions around their usage.
-More details can be found in my tutorials.
+Following are the kind of strokes used in these drawing templates and suggestions around their usage.
+More details can be found in my pen and ink drawing tutorials.

 Short slightly curved stubbles are best for depicting grass.
 You don’t need to cover the entire ground, but mere suggestion of some is enough.
 Also keep following points in mind:

 - Draw the distant grass smaller (short strokes) than the one closer (perspective effect)